Tio Tjay: Biography

 Tio Tjay was born in 1946 in Jakarta.
-At a very young age, young Tio Tjay enjoy studying Chinese painting and calligraphy.
-His talent for art was already sensed by people at youth.
+At a young age, Tio Tjay enjoyed studying Chinese painting and calligraphy.

 In 1967 he immigrated to South America with his family.
 He held exhibitions in many cities, including São Paulo, Rio de Janeiro, Brasília and Paraguay.
-In 1971 till 1975 he resided in Manaus, where he befriend with many natives, which gives him an opportunity to enter the Amazon.
-It is Amazon rainforest that really inspire him to draw painting about nature.
-In 1976, he moved back to São Paulo and participate in the exhibition of São Paulo Art Biennial.
+From 1971 to 1975, he lived in Manaus, which gave him an opportunity to enter the Amazon rainforest, which inspired him to paint about nature.
+In 1976, he moved back to São Paulo and took part in the São Paulo Art Biennial.

-1980s was a great decade for Tio Tjay.
-He was invited to join an exhibition in Italy which was held in Naples for a cultural relationship between Brazil and Italy.
-A few years later, he was again invited to Fukuyama, Japan for a collective exhibition.
-And in the same year, he returned to Indonesia and worked in his birth country.
+In the 1980s he was invited to take part in an exhibition in Naples, to mark the cultural relationship between Brazil and Italy.
+A few years later, he was invited to Fukuyama, Japan, for a collective exhibition.
+He then returned to Indonesia and worked in his birth country.

-Tio Tjay's strong painting is affected by the Latin colours that was dominant in Brazil.
-In Indonesia, he created unique style of art pieces by combining the brave colours of Latin, with an oriental style, applied in the wondrous Indonesia and the exotic and mysterious Amazon.
+Tjay's painting is influenced by the Latin colours that were dominant in Brazil.
+In Indonesia, his art combined the Latin colours with an oriental style.